Are Condensing Boilers Unreliable?

 Dispelling the Myths

-Many of the early condensing boiler issues stemmed from the very early models of condensing boilers and their launching faults, and are now completely untrue for the modern condensing boilers on the market today.
+Many of the early condensing boiler issues stemmed from the very first models of condensing boilers and their launching faults, and are now completely untrue for the modern condensing boilers on the market today.
 All new condensing boilers have an excellent reliability and safety record, and are known to be even more reliable than many brands of modern central heating boilers on the market today.
 Here are a few of the most persistent rumours which are leading the public to think “are condensing boilers unreliable?”

 1. Condensing boilers corrode quickly

 In the earliest models of condensing boilers, the heat exchanger which was used had a tendency to corrode if the flue gases created by the boiler would condense upon it.
-This issue was quickly resolved, and new boilers all should be fitted with a heat exchanger which is of a non-ferrous metal, usually stainless steel.
+This issue was quickly resolved, and new boilers all should be fitted with a heat exchanger which is of a non-ferrous metal.

 2. Condensing boilers are over-priced

-Because stainless steel and other non-ferrous metals are often more expensive, the price of a condensing boiler is higher than with other types of boiler.
+Because non-ferrous metals are often more expensive, the price of a condensing boiler is higher than with other types of boiler.
 It’s a common myth that condensing boilers are over-priced because of their higher energy efficiency, that the public is paying an extra premium because they are the highest technology for the best environmental benefit.
 This is simply not true, and, as mentioned above, the price of a condensing boiler is influenced by its more expensive essential metal parts.

 3. Water gets ‘trapped’ inside a condensing boiler, and they are damaged

 All the cool water created as a by-product of a condensing boiler is easily drained away, and should pose no issue at all to the health of your boiler if the boiler has been correctly fitted by a qualified and registered installer and the boiler is serviced regularly every 12 months.

 4. Condensing boilers use unreliable new technology